 As Skye Jethani points out, it’s all about trying to assert control over a world that for some people feels out of control.
 For these people, even a simple thing like removing references to gender from your driver’s licence is enough to tip you over the edge.
 But as Jethani also points out, control is the opposite of faith.
 It is fear in action.

-I saw another example of this fight impulse among evangelicals recently when a friend shared a clip of Liberty University president Jerry Falwell Jnr boasting about carrying his gun into the chapel service of the school and urging his students to get a conceal carry permit so “we can go out there and end those Muslims before they walk in and kill…”
+I saw another example of this fight impulse among some evangelicals recently when a friend shared a clip of Liberty University president Jerry Falwell Jnr boasting about carrying his gun into the chapel service of the school and urging his students to get a conceal carry permit so “we can go out there and end those Muslims before they walk in and kill…”

 That’s fear in action.